sympal/sympal-docs/reference/en/06-Content-Types.markdown

 # Creating New Types

-Content types in sympal are managed solely through installing and uninstalling plugins.
-A sympal plugin can bundle a new Content type and when installed it will make this new type available.

-If you wish to create a new content type then you must first generate a new plugin to host your content type.
-You can do this by running the following command.
+As sympal relies heavily on plugins, new content types are commonly placed in their own plugin.
+In fact, sympal makes this very easy to do.
+To generate a new plugin with schema ready for your content type, run the following task:

     $ php symfony sympal:plugin-generate Article --content-type=Article